Variant Effect Predictor Filtering results

 Writing filters

-Filter strings consist of three components:
+Filter strings consist of three components that must be separated by whitespace:

 1. Field : A field name from the VEP results file.
 This can be any field in the "main" columns of the output, or any in the "Extra" final column.
 For VCF files, this is any field defined in the "##INFO=<ID=CSQ" header.
 You can list available fields using --list.
 Field names are not case sensitive, and you may use the first few characters of a field name if they resolve uniquely to one field name.